bablokb/xmas-music-box/Readme.md

 This is a music box for Christmas with lights, a turning figure and music.

-It is  based on the following compontents:
+It is  based on the following components:

   - Trinket-M0 (microcontroller running CircuitPython)
   - a NeoPixels-ring
   - a DFPlayer-Mini (simplistic MP3-player)
-  - and a servo motor
+  - a servo motor

-Currently, this is work in progress.
-The "simple implementation" (see below) is fully functional.
+  - a wire connected to conductive material (I'm using a 5-Euro-cent)

 Hardware